-Efforts by several states considering mandating, by executive order or by legislation, that notwithstanding the terms of property insurance policies (including any endorsement thereto or exclusions to coverage included therewith), the covered perils in such policies for insureds shall include coverage for business interruptions resulting from COVID-19 which would indemnify an insured for any loss of business or business interruption, subject to policy limits, have dissipated.
-Further, some state legislatures considered bills designed to grant "essential employees" (often broadly defined to include such occupations as health care workers, first responders, correction officers, military, activated National Guard, grocery store workers, postal service workers and others) an additional benefit from worker's compensation coverage if they are diagnosed with COVID-19.
-Policyholders filed individual suits and class action suits seeking business interruption coverage for business closures caused by COVID-19.
-Their arguments include that business interruption insurance should be triggered by a civil authority shutdown order and that the infection of a premises with coronavirus or the clean-up of those infected premises constitutes the physical damage necessary to trigger business interruption coverage.
-The Company's, and more broadly the industry's, denial of business interruption coverage of losses related to COVID-19 have thus far been overwhelmingly sustained by the courts.
+Several states were considering mandating, by executive order or by legislation, that notwithstanding the terms of property insurance policies (including any endorsement thereto or exclusions to coverage included therewith), the covered perils in such policies for insureds shall include coverage for business interruptions resulting from COVID-19 which would indemnify an insured for any loss of business or business interruption, subject to policy limits.
+Further, some states have mandated, or are considering mandating, by order or by legislation, measures designed to grant "essential employees" (often broadly defined to include such occupations as health care workers, first responders, correction officers, military, activated National Guard, grocery store workers, postal service workers and others) an additional benefit from worker's compensation coverage if they are diagnosed with COVID-19.
+In addition, plaintiffs are bringing individual plaintiff and class action suits seeking business interruption coverage for business closures caused by COVID-19.
+Their arguments include that business interruption insurance should be triggered by a civil authority shutdown order and that the presence of the coronavirus at a premises constitutes the physical damage necessary to trigger business interruption coverage.
+These additional insurance coverages, whether as a consequence of legislative, executive or judicial action, could have a material adverse effect on the Company's results of operation, financial condition or liquidity.